Academic Credentials

 • American Society of Civil Engineers

-As a member of the Federal Emergency Management Agency's (FEMA) Urban Search and Rescue, Dr. Glassman is a cross-trained resource with field-tested experience responding to catastrophic incidents that overwhelm local, regional, and state resources.
-His technical specialties include structural collapse response, data analytics, communications, and mission planning and strategy.
-He is trained to work in accordance with the National Incident Management System (NIMS) Incident Command System (ICS).
+A cross-trained member of the Federal Emergency Management Agency (FEMA) Urban Search and Rescue teams, Dr. Glassman brings field-tested capabilities in structural collapse response, disaster data analytics, communications, and mission planning.
+He integrates systems thinking and technology under high-stakes conditions to achieve mission objectives.
+Dr. Glassman is trained to work in accordance with the National Incident Management System (NIMS) Incident Command System (ICS).